 Our successful collaborations with industry partners are driven by a multidisciplinary approach to challenges in business and economics.

-This multidisciplinary network provides expertise and leadership in cyber security.
-It offers a platform for exchange between academics and practitioners from business and government.
-It aims to meet the growing market and demand for cyber security expertise among new graduates as well as existing employees.
+The Hub is at the centre of a multidisciplinary network of expertise and leadership in cyber security.
+It offers a platform for exchange between academics and practitioners from business and government, and aims to meet the growing market and demand for cyber security expertise among new graduates as well as current professionals.

-Members of the Cyber Security Hub have access to a range of executive education and training opportunities, annual forums and thought leadership events, and to an untapped talent pool of Macquarie graduates.
+Members of the Macquarie Optus Cyber Security Hub have access to a range of executive education and training opportunities, annual forums and thought leadership events, and to an untapped talent pool of Macquarie graduates.

 Incubation activities and hackathons